wp-plugins/lastfm-records/readme.txt

 at Amazon.
 To speed things up, it only fetches these data once a day and keeps a local copy for the rest of the day.

-My widget Run For Cover does exactly the same, so if you prefer a widget look for it in the Wordpress Plugin directory.
+My widget Run For Cover does exactly the same, so if you prefer a widget so if you prefer a plugin go [here](http://wordpress.org/extend/plugins/run-for-cover/ "widget version").

 == Installation ==